 - Welcome messaging to greet arriving travelers or customers

 Digi works with many different customers and partners, from development groups in large organizations to systems integrators to startups and entrepreneurial application developers.
-Our customer case studies are just as diverse, including one digital signage customer who preferred not to be named.
+The following are a few examples from our collection of case studies demonstrating the need for IoT in displays and digital signage.

 Digital Out-Of-Home Advertising

-When a full-service media company in the digital out-of-home (DOOH) advertising space reached out to Digi International, they found the complete solution needed.
+When Monster Media, a full-service media company in the digital out-of-home (DOOH) advertising space reached out to Digi, they found the complete solution they needed.

 The ideal solution was cellular, for several key reasons: